 His wry comment is on point.
 And he knew it.

 We can’t pretend when thinking about brand.
 REAL is our only ally.
 Pretending to embrace change is a rebranding death sentence.

-In brand relaunching, of course the marketing changes.
+In brand relaunching, of course, the marketing changes.
 That marks the starting point in repositioning brands.
-But they are far from the finish line.
+But you are far from the finish line.
 Only changing the marketing is as satisfying of eating only from the desert table at a buffet.